Hurts has 439 scrimmage yards, No. 5 Oklahoma’s routs UCLA

 Hurts’ 141 rushing yards in the first half also are a school record.
 The previous record was 128 by Hurts and Holieway.

-Hurts also is the first Big 12 quarterback with 100 or more rushing yards in the first quarter since Texas’ Vince Young in 2005.
+Hurts also is the first Big 12 quarterback with 100 or more rushing yards in the first quarter since Texas’ Vince Young in 2005 according to ESPN Stats and Info.

 RARE TRIFECTA